 Several natural factors can also affect the environment.
 The Earth and the Sun can impact the climate and the weather.
 Changes in these factors can cause significant changes in the environment.
 The sun is the Earth’s primary energy source, and its radiation affects everything from the climate to the growth of plants.
 The Earth’s atmosphere also affects the environment.
 Natural factors can affect the rain and determine draught that can change an area’s ecosystem.

-Key aspects of human life are social organization, values, technology, wealth, education, and knowledge.
-In particular, values and knowledge greatly influence people’s lifestyles and beliefs, directly responsible for defining how people act.
+Key aspects of human life are social organisation, values, technology, wealth, education, and knowledge.
+In particular, values and knowledge greatly influence people’s lifestyles and beliefs and are directly responsible for defining how people act.

 Humans have caused significant environmental change.
 Nobel Prize-winning scientist Paul Crutzen suggested in 2000 that we have entered a new era known as the Anthropocene.